breaking-barriers-tamu/breaking_barriers/README.md

 (Optional) We used AWS credentials for Rails ActiveStorage in the production environment.
 You have two options to set up these credentials:
 1. If you're deploying to Heroku, follow these steps:
     1a.
-Log into the Heroku web app using a browser 1b.
-Click on the pipeline/app that you're deploying your website to 1c.
-Go to Settings
+Log into the Heroku web app using a browser \ 1b.
+Click on the pipeline/app that you're deploying your website on \
+    1c.
+Go to Settings \
     1d.
-Go to "Config Vars", and click "Reveal Config Vars" 1e.
-Add the key, value pairs and refer to them as environment variables in `storage.yml`
+Go to "Config Vars", and click "Reveal Config Vars" \ 1e.
+Add the key, value pairs and refer to them as environment variables in `storage.yml` \
 2. Use the rails built-in encrypted `credentials.yml` file by following the tutorial here: https://medium.com/nerd-for-tech/handling-images-part-1-using-active-storage-in-rails-6-with-amazon-s3-buckets-92b739fa790
 Note: If you're using a docker container, run `EDITOR=vim rails credentials:edit`.
 If you're new to vim, refer to the following cheatsheet: https://vim.rtorr.com/